 “Stocking Stuffers for Him” (Amazon Affiliate Links)

-“My Workout Uniform” (Style post with RewardStyle links )
+“My Workout Uniform” (Style post with LTK links )

 TIP #3 ASK YOURSELF IF ANY AFFILIATE LINKS WOULD STRENGTHEN THE POST

-If you are part of Reward Style and Amazon, you will most likely be able to link to a couple things in every post.
+If you are part of LTK and Amazon, you will most likely be able to link to a couple things in every post.
 Do not try to make things fit when they don’t.
 Not every post needs a link – sometimes quality content can still be valuable to your audience without pointing them to anything else.
 But you will find that you can include links more than you realize.
-Maybe add a “Details:” section at the bottom of your post where you link to the mug, the pens, and the coffee table in the photos you took for the post.
+Maybe add a “Details” section at the bottom of your post to link to the mug, the pens, and the coffee table in the photos of your blog post.
 Other times you can weave in that you’ve been reading The Magnolia Story and link it right there without calling any attention to the link or making it a big deal.

 TIP #4 THINK OUTSIDE YOUR BLOG – AND INTO SOCIAL MEDIA